matthieugomez/statar/README.md

 # join
 The package adds a wrapper for the data.table merge command.

-- The option "type" is based on SQL syntax.
+- The option "type" specifies the type of join based on SQL syntax.
 Possible types are : left, right, inner, outer, semi and anti.
 - The option "check" checks there are no duplicates in the master or using data.tables (as in Stata)
 - The option "gen" specifies the name of a new variable that identifies non matched and matched rows (as in Stata)